 Definition: What is Zero Waste?

-Zero Waste is a waste-avoiding lifestyle and literally means "Zero garbage".
-In the long term, the aim is to, to produce as little waste as possible in one's own life.
-Among other things, to natural resources of the earth and preserve a clean planet for future generations.
+Zero Waste is a Waste-avoiding lifestyle and literally means "Zero waste".
+In the long term, the aim is to, to produce as little waste as possible in our own lives.
+Among other things, to Earth's natural resources and preserve a clean planet for future generations.

 Advantages: Why Zero Waste?

-The most significant Zero Waste tip is definitely to know at all times why you should actually consciously avoid trash.
-Here are some Advantages and reasonswhich should serve your lasting motivation:
+The most important zero waste tip is certainly to always know why you should consciously avoid waste.
+Here are some Advantages and reasonswhich should serve as your permanent motivation:

 Environment and Protect animals

-Waste such as plastic waste are not biodegradable and linger (depending on the material) for centuries in nature.
-At the same time, the garbage is not only an aesthetic, but above all a life-threatening disturbance factor.
+Waste such as plastic waste is not biodegradable and (depending on the material) remain in nature for centuries.
+Garbage is not only an aesthetic, but above all a life-threatening disturbance factor.
 Especially for wild animals that eat it or strangle themselves on it.

-Avoiding waste means reducing the natural resources of the earth to conserve.
+Avoiding garbage means Earth's natural resources to conserve.
 This works pretty much automatically when Zero Waste is implemented.
-For example, since Food waste avoided, on Reusable alternatives set and as possible Packaging material is dispensed with will.
+For example, since Food waste avoided, on Reusable alternatives set and as far as possible Packaging material is dispensed with will.

-Reusable things you have to pay in the best case only once - You buy disposable products over and over again.
-It's only logical that you'll save money by avoiding waste, sustainable lifestyle saves money.
-At the same time, incidentally, the cost of waste processing is also reduced, which also your region benefits from financial savings.
+Reusable things you have to pay in the best case only once - You buy disposable products again and again.
+It's only logical that by avoiding waste, sustainable lifestyle saves money.
+At the same time, the costs for waste processing are also reduced, which means that your region benefits from financial savings.

 Be a role model

-Above all, however, Zero Waste also serves personal development.
+Above all, zero waste also serves personal development.
 Those who consciously avoid waste are leading the way and are always aware that we all have a Responsibility for future generations (i.e. also for our children and grandchildren) on earth.

 124 tips: How can you avoid waste in everyday life?

 Now you know, why Zero Waste is so important is.
-So we can now well prepared and highly motivated move on to the practical tips for waste prevention in everyday life.
+So we can now well prepared and highly motivated to the practical tips for avoiding waste in everyday life.

-For a better overview, I have divided them into classic categories, but one or the other tip can of course also help you in other areas of everyday life.
+I have divided them into classic categories to give you a better overview, but some of the tips may of course also help you in other areas of everyday life.

-And one more thing: no one manages to make absolutely no garbage these days.
-Just be aware, that every waste prevention measure, no matter how small but implemented, makes sense.
+And another thing: nobody manages to make absolutely no waste these days.
+Just be aware, that every measure to reduce waste, no matter how small, makes sense.

 - Use what you have.